 by Adam Lynton

-The Blue Oval makes some great cars, and the Focus ST has been one of the most fun hot hatchbacks for some time now.
+The Blue Oval makes some great cars for the US market, and the Ford Focus ST has been one of the most fun hot hatchbacks for some time now.
 With 252 horsepower from its 2.0-liter turbocharged mill, the front-wheel-drive Focus ST once again does battle with the German benchmark and class-leader - the Volkswagen Golf GTI.
 The Ford has a wonderful, possibly better chassis, but what you get in handling you usually give back in ride comfort.
 The ST also has another competitor, from within its own stable: the all-wheel-drive Focus RS.
-So is the ST as brilliant as the GTI or has the RS made the ST obsolete?
+So is the ST as brilliant as the GTI?
+Has the RS made the ST obsolete?
+Let's see.

 Weighing 3,223 lbs, the ST is a fairly light vehicle, and at a maximum width of 80.5 inches and 171.7 inches in length, this is a properly chuckable vehicle with space for adult responsibilities too.
 The height is 57.9 inches and its wheelbase measures in at 104.3 inches.
 Overall, this makes it slightly bigger than its German counterpart, but only just.
 It does weigh a couple of hundred pounds more too, but the Focus RS is heavier thanks to its complicated and heavy all-wheel-drive system.
 Altogether, its dimensions and weight form a well-rounded package that should yield dividends in the corners and at the pumps.